Driisa/BDS_2_Applied-Deep-Learning-and-Artificial-Intelligence-Final/documentation.md

 ## 📋 Assignment Objectives

-The assignment required the development of an project that:
+The assignment required the development of an innovative project that:
 - Employs GPT models and AI agents to address a real-world problem
 - Implements prompt engineering techniques
 - Develops an interactive Streamlit application